The Caribbean Lowlands Travel Guide

 Corcovado © JosÃ© R.

-The Caribbean has a cultural diversity that is different from the rest of the Costa Rica.
-With its beautiful beaches, great surfing conditions and pristine national parks the Caribbean coastline of the country is becoming one of the top attractions for the adventurous traveller.
+The Caribbean has a cultural diversity that is different from the rest of Costa Rica.
+With its beautiful beaches, great surfing conditions and pristine national parks, it is becoming one of the top attractions for the adventurous traveller.
 It is less developed than the Pacific side, with fewer roads and smaller settlements, and about half the area is set apart and protected in parks and wildlife refuges.

-The capital of the region is the seedy port of Limon, which is generally avoided by tourists and used only as a transport hub, but is regaining popularity as a cruise port.
+The capital of the region is the seedy port of Limon, which is generally avoided by tourists and used only as a transport hub.
+However, it is regaining popularity as a cruise port.
 Cahuita is a relaxed village neighbouring the Cahuita National Park, and here the Creole culture is particularly evident in the food and music.
 Further south is the even more tranquil hamlet of Puerto Viejo de Talamanca, popular for its surfing and splendid coastline.
-In the north the coastal National Park of Tortuguero is one of the most important breeding and nesting sites of the green sea turtle.
+In the north, the coastal National Park of Tortuguero is one of the most important breeding and nesting sites of the green sea turtle.

 Become our The Caribbean Lowlands Travel Expert

 We are looking for contributors for our The Caribbean Lowlands travel guide.
 If you are a local, a regular traveller to The Caribbean Lowlands or a travel professional with time to contribute and answer occasional forum questions, please contact us.